Welcome to ADvancing States

-The HCBS conference brings together federal and state policymakers, advocates, from across the nation to share innovative practices and policies.
+The HCBS conference brings together federal, state, and local policymakers as well as those who administer, manage, and deliver waiver and other HCBS programs to share innovative practices and policies.
 The HCBS conference is the only conference for state agencies that focuses solely on improving state systems that deliver long-term services and supports for all ages and abilities.

 The Home and Community-Based Services Clearinghouse (www.HCBS.org) provides over 3,500 online resources to help with policymaking, program development and research are available in the HCBS Clearinghouse.
 The Clearinghouse offers resources and tools for research, policymaking, and program development to help expand HCBS.

 ADvancing StatesiQ Learning Center (www.ADvancingStatesIQ.org) provides online courses that can help strengthen your knowledge of the aging and disability networks.
 Courses provide overviews of systems and services that affect older adults and people with disabilities.